Master-utsav/Nextjs-Clean-Portfolio/src/posts/quotes/days.quote.md

     content: |
       We keep chasing what we don't have.
       By doing that most of us forget to value what we already have.
+  - name: "Day 13"
+    content: |
+      Truth stands unshaken, even in silence,
+      while a lie shouts loudly,
+      only to crumble under the weight of its own deception.
 ---